 Learning Outcome: The learners will be able to observe and appreciate the diversity of plants and animals.
-They will also be able to understand the ultrastructure of prokaryotic and eukaryotic cells by different types of microscopy techniques
+They will also be able to understand the ultrastructure of prokaryotic and eukaryotic cells by different types of microscopy techniques.

-eukaryotic cells by different types of microscopy techniques.

-Unit-I: Plant • Introduction to Plant 1 15

-Diversity Diversity: General

-Characteristic Features with

-Examples and Ecological

-significance of - Algae,

-Bryophyta, Pteridophyta,

-Gymnosperms and Angiosperms

-(Dicotyledons and

-Monocotyledons).

-• Structure and Ecological

-significance of Fungi and

-Lichens.

-Unit II: Animal • Introduction to Animal 1 15

-Diversity Diversity: General

-Characteristic Features with

-Examples of different groups of

-animals under Non-Chordates

-and Chordates.

-• Ecological roles of various

-animals.

-Unit II: Cell Biology • Ultrastructure of Prokaryotic 1 15

-and Microscopy Cell: Bacterial cell and

-Cyanobacterial cell.

-• Ultrastructure of Eukaryotic

-Cell - Plant cell and Animal cell.

-• Comparison of Prokaryotic

-and Eukaryotic Cells.
+Introduction to Plant 1 15 Unit-I: Plant Diversity Introduction to Plant Diversity: General Characteristic Features with Examples and Ecological significance of - Algae, Bryophyta, Pteridophyta, Gymnosperms and Angiosperms (Dicotyledons and Monocotyledons).
+Structure and Ecological significance of Fungi and Links Unit II: Animal Diversity Lichens.
+Introduction to Animal Diversity: General Characteristic Features with Examples of different groups of animals under Non-Chordates and Chordates.
+Ecological roles of various animals.
+Unit II: Cell Biology and Microscopy Ultrastructure of Prokaryotic Cell: Bacterial cell and Cyanobacterial cell.
+Ultrastructure of Eukaryotic Cell - Plant cell and Animal cell.
+Comparison of Prokaryotic and Eukaryotic Cells.